HomeShopBioregulatorsLivagen 20 mg

 1

-For laboratory research use only.
-Not for human or veterinary use.
+For in-vitro laboratory research use only.
+Not intended for human consumption, veterinary, diagnostic, or clinical use.

 ≥99% HPLC Purity